Brooks Ghost 10 Review

 SUMMARY AND CHANGES BETWEEN THE GHOST 9 AND GHOST 10

-A couple of things will stand out when comparing Ghost 10 with Ghost 9.
+A few things will stand out when comparing Ghost 10 with Ghost 9.
 The first is the softer ride quality, including a more flexible forefoot.
-Earlier in this review, we’ve already covered the reasons why this occurs.
+Earlier in this review, we’ve covered why this occurs.

-Other minor changes, such as the 0.3 ounces weight reduction, the increased under-arch support, and the updated heel area, but the ride softness and the toe-box space are the updates that matter the most.
+Other minor changes, such as the 0.3-ounce weight reduction, the increased under-arch support, and the updated heel area, but the ride softness and the toebox space are the most critical updates.

-Spend $30 more, and you get the Glycerin 15.
+If you spend $30 more, you can get the Glycerin 15.
 What’s the difference?
-The Glycerin has a plusher interior and a slightly more stretchable mesh, and the midsole is more supportive and cushioned.
+The Glycerin has a plusher interior and slightly more stretchable mesh, and the midsole is more supportive and cushioned.

 The Ghost 10 feels like a much lighter shoe compared to the Glycerin, though the actual weight difference isn’t much.
 This is perhaps so because the Glycerin 15 feels relatively bottom-heavy, and there’s a sense of more midsole material than the flexible Ghost.

-At the entry-level is the new Brooks Revel with its new knit upper and a single-density midsole.
+The new Brooks Revel is at the entry level with its new knit upper and a single-density midsole.
 Much like Launch 4, there are no additional widths.

 RECOMMENDED ROTATION

 Ghost 10 is a comfortable and versatile shoe, but not very fast.
 So what do you do then for speedier training runs?
 You get the much firmer and snugger-fitting Launch 4.
-And if you’re used to firm riding shoes, then the lighter Launch 4 can be used for longer races too.
+And if you’re used to firm riding shoes, the lighter Launch 4 can also be used for longer races.

 For shorter 5K and 10K races, the Brooks Hyperion is your go-to shoe.

 The Hyperion equivalent would be the sleek New Balance 1400V5.
-It has a secure yet breathable fit, and enough is cushioning for shorter runs or races.
-Now let’s explore some of the options available outside the Brooks assortment.
+It has a secure yet breathable fit and enough cushioning for shorter runs or races.
+Now, let’s explore some options outside the Brooks assortment.

 Consider the firm riding Nike Zoom Elite with its short forefoot feel for general fast-paced training runs.